-Good thing I had several friends – locals and from other countries; Muslims, Christians, Buddhists, and the non-religious – who all helped me understand and break all the negative stereotypes that had been preventing me to live a full life in the city.
+Good thing I had several friends – locals from other countries, Muslims, Christians, Buddhists, and non-religious – who all helped me understand and break all the negative stereotypes preventing me from living a whole life in the city.

-Also, Jeddah being a coastal city, we have an easy access to the Red Sea where we could just chill out at the beach, or go hunting crabs during weekends.
+Also, Jeddah being a coastal city, we have easy access to the Red Sea, where we could chill out at the beach or go hunting crabs during weekends.

 Being from a tropical country, I missed the occasional rains and the rainforests that Jeddah doesn’t have.
-Plus the alcohol and pork, which are both illegal in the country.
+Plus, alcohol and pork are both illegal in the country.

 And there are no movie houses.

-This is how we usually start our weekends before burying ourselves deep in the internet.
+This is how we usually start our weekends before burying ourselves deep on the internet.
 The internet in Saudi Arabia is relatively fast at 10 to 20 MBPS.

 Around the city, you could visit the corniche or the seaside when it’s not too hot.
-There’s also the Fakieh Aquarium Center where you could enjoy viewing the marine life from the Red Sea and watch a dolphin show for an additional fee.
+There’s also the Fakieh Aquarium Center, where you can enjoy viewing the marine life from the Red Sea and watch a dolphin show for an additional fee.

-And if malls and shopping is your thing, you can’t have enough of them in Jeddah.
+And if malls and shopping are your things, you can’t have enough in Jeddah.
 Two of the more popular ones are the Mall of Arabia and the Red Sea Mall.

 Football is the only thing that brings different nationals together in Jeddah.